code4romania/covid-19-ro-help/README.md

 ## Contributing

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.md).
+If you want to make any change to this repository, please **make a fork first**.

 ## Built With